-Each application for SEIS typically takes a maximum of eight weeks to approve, however, this can depend on whether HMRC has any questions about the application.
-Some applications are simpler than others, HMRC may have questions seeking further clarification on whether a company meet’s one or more of the qualifying conditions which can delay being granted SEIS.
-Depending on whether a company goes through advance assurance there are four stages to SEIS:
+Each application for SEIS typically takes a maximum of eight weeks to approve; however, they generally are returned much quicker than this.
+However, this can depend on whether HMRC has any questions about the application.
+HMRC may have questions seeking further clarification on whether a company meets one or more of the qualifying conditions, which can delay being granted SEIS advance assurance.
+Depending on whether a company goes through advance assurance, there are four stages to the process:

 Advance Assurance

-Companies applying for SEIS are not required to go through advance assurance, but it is recommended to ensure there are no surprises for a company or its investors.
-Companies planning to raise funds through SEIS and EIS in the future can apply for advance assurance of both in a single application, be sure to state the total combined amount the company plans to raise under both schemes in this application.
-Not all companies will file for advance assurance, but this will make a company more attractive to prospective investors.
-Advance assurance is essentially “pre-approval” from HMRC that the company meets the qualifying conditions at the time they submitted the application.
+Companies applying for SEIS are not required to go through advance assurance.
+Still, it is recommended to ensure there are no surprises for a company or its investors when an investment is received.
+Not all companies will file for advance assurance, making a company more attractive to prospective investors.
+Advance assurance is essentially “pre-approval” from HMRC that the company meets the qualifying conditions.
 Before starting the application, a company should have the following documentation and information:

 - A valid Unique Tax Reference (UTR) and a Company Reference Number (CRN).